Sreeshanth26/Pet-Rescue-Management-System/README.md

-# 🐾 PetRescue — Milestone 1 & 2 Complete
+# 🐾 Pet Rescue Management System

-Django web platform bridging individuals who find lost pets with their owners.
+A full-stack Django web application for reporting, tracking, and managing lost and found pets with user authentication, notifications, profile management, admin dashboard, and responsive UI.

 ---